Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment

 Covariates include age, baseline SOFA score, Elixhauser comorbidity index, lactate, shock index, and mechanical ventilation status.
 Continuous outcomes are modeled using linear regression with heteroskedasticity-robust (HC3) standard errors, while binary outcomes are modeled using logistic regression.

-The coefficient $\beta_1$ quantifies the association between deviation from the policy and clinical outcomes.
-Greater agreement with a policy is associated with improved trajectories when distance is negatively associated with favorable outcomes (e.g., OSFD) or positively associated with adverse outcomes (e.g., treatment burden).
+The coefficient $\beta_1$ quantifies the association between policy--clinician disagreement and clinical outcomes.
+Greater agreement with a policy is associated with improved trajectories when deviation is negatively associated with favorable outcomes (e.g., OSFD) or positively associated with adverse outcomes (e.g., treatment burden).
 All analyses are performed at the patient level.

-The use of this regression-based framework is motivated by our objective of comparing \emph{reward formulations} rather than benchmarking RL algorithms.
-Standard off-policy evaluation (OPE) estimates policy value under a fixed reward; however, here each policy is trained under a different reward definition, making direct comparison ill-posed.
-As our objective is cross-reward comparison under shared clinical outcomes, we evaluate whether policies align with \emph{clinically meaningful outcomes} independent of the training objective.
-This framework provides a unified and interpretable assessment while avoiding reliance on the learned reward itself, thereby mitigating reward circularity.
+This regression-based framework was selected because our primary objective is to compare reward formulations rather than benchmark RL algorithms.
+Standard off-policy evaluation (OPE) estimates policy value under a fixed reward, whereas here each policy is trained using a different reward definition, making direct cross-reward comparisons ill-posed.
+Instead, we evaluate whether learned policies align with clinically meaningful outcomes independent of the training objective, thereby mitigating reward circularity.
 This approach is consistent with prior work comparing reward formulations in healthcare RL \cite{lu2024reinforcement,lin2018deep}.
-It is important to note however, that these analyses quantify associations rather than causal effects; results should be interpreted as evidence of clinical alignment rather than policy optimality.
+Importantly, these analyses quantify associations rather than causal effects and should therefore be interpreted as evidence of clinical alignment rather than policy optimality.